BEST IDEAS AND BETTER TIPS

 But somewhere, in amongst it all, I learned to let my fear drive me...
 I never knew what I was really capable of achieving because I'd never given 100% before.
 But when I did, my life transformed.

 And now its my experience that I offer, because I've been there.
 I was a young mum with two kids, a huge mortgage, no money and a newly disabled husband.
-And I didn't have the luxury to fall in a heap.
+I simply didn't have the luxury to fall in a heap.

 But with time not only did we survive, we learnt to flourish.
 It was my own bad experiences that inspired this website, purely so others don't feel so alone, abandoned and helpless.

-So what did I do that worked?
+But what did I learn that worked?

 1. Act today to do at least one thing to improve the situation